General STEM Information

 Science in the Preschool Classroom (NAEYC)

 Explores inquiry science and young children with an emphasis on language and literacy development.

 Science in Early Childhood Classrooms: Content and Process (Karen Worth)

-This paper address the question of what the nature of science teaching and learning in the for young children.
+This paper addresses the question of what the nature of science teaching and learning is for young children.
 It proposes four basic ideas: (1) doing science is a natural and critical part of children’s early learning; (2) children’s curiosity about the natural world is a powerful catalyst for their work and play; (3) with the appropriate guidance, this natural curiosity and need to make sense of the world become the foundation for beginning to use skills of inquiry to explore basic phenomena and materials of the world surrounding children; and (4) this early science exploration can be a rich context in which children can use and develop other important skills, including working with one another, basic large- and small-motor control, language, and early mathematical understanding.
-The paper describes a structure for learning through inquiry and criteria for the selection of appropriate content for young children. d representation, and the teacher’s role.
+The paper describes a structure for learning through inquiry and criteria for the selection of appropriate content for young children.

 Bryn Mawr College, Serendip Studio: Science Inquiry in the Preschool Classroom